-Dr. Matsuzaki joined the Roswell Park Cancer Institute staff in April 2011 as Assistant Professor of Oncology and Director of the Immune Analysis Facility.
+Dr. Matsuzaki joined the Roswell Park Comprehensive Cancer Center staff in April 2011 as Assistant Professor of Oncology and Director of the Immune Analysis Facility.
 Dr. Matsuzaki earned a PhD degree from Osaka Prefecture University in Japan in 2004, and completed her postdoctoral fellowship in the Institute for Genetic Medicine at Hokkaido University in Japan and Department of Gynecologic Oncology in RPCI.

 Dr. Matsuzaki has accumulated extensive expertise in T-cell biology and mechanisms of immune suppression in periphery and tumor microenvironments in patients with ovarian cancer.
 Through patients’ T cell analysis, Dr. Matsuzaki cloned and analyzed function of NY-ESO-1-specific CD8+ and CD4+ T cells.
 Recently she characterized anti-tumor effects of a unique human CD4+ helper T-cell subset that directly recognizes the cytoplasmic tumor antigen, NY-ESO-1, presented by MHC class II on cancer cells.

 As Director of the Immune Analysis Facility, Dr. Matsuzaki is committed to developing and validating immunomonitoring methods using ELISPOT, ELISA and flow cytometry-based assay techniques.
 Her facility has received and processed patients’ specimens, and analyzed cancer antigen-specific antibody and T-cell responses on several completed and ongoing cancer immunotherapy clinical trials from several types of cancer patients.
 In addition to the above, Dr. Matsuzaki has been conducting preclinical assessment of drug efficacy such as IDO inhibitor, rapamycin or decitabine that have been used in clinical trials.